18 Oct 2021 Research

-Dr Daniel Coleman of the University of Birmingham who will be .
+Dr Daniel Coleman of the University of Birmingham who will be looking at how drugs can be used to target the mutated signaling proteins in the cancerous cells in acute myeloid leukaemia (AML) patients.
 By targeting mutated RAS genes Dr Coleman hopes to block the pathway for leukaemia cells to grow and will identify further treatment targets to reduce the need for aggressive chemotherapy in vulnerable patients.

 Dr Coleman said: “Acute myeloid leukaemia (AML) is a particularly aggressive blood cancer and most often affects elderly patients.
 It is frequently difficult to treat with aggressive chemotherapy as patients are often already quite frail.
 For this reason, it is important to develop treatments which target just the cancer cells and leave the healthy cells intact.”